Mobile App UX Design Principles: 15 Rules for Creating Apps that Stick

 Py allows you to access its free lessons but you must register to save progress

-3. Successful first experience
+3. Successful training

 If a user took the time to download your app and register, you should satisfy their expectations and help perform a task they came for.
 If your app has complex functionality or unconventional gestures, guide them through their first interaction and offer to create a “test” task.
 If an app is empty and needs to be filled with user content – such as a notes app – show them how to create, edit, and delete their first note.